Which Western state has a growing economy and affordable business schools? If you answered Washington, you're right.

 Located in the northwest corner of the country, Washington business schools are working to prepare students to step out of the classroom and into jobs in one of the nation's top business environments.
 Washington ranked 10th on the list of best states for business in 2015, according to Forbes.
 It was second only to Utah in terms of growth prospects, a metric that could indicate plenty of potential work for business professionals in the years to come.

-As the economy grows, firms will be looking for qualified individuals to serve as managers, marketers and executives.
+As the economy grows, firms are likely to be looking for qualified individuals to serve as managers, marketers and executives.
 Washington business programs can help prepare students at both the undergraduate and graduate level to gain the skills needed for these jobs.
 What's more, many Washington business colleges have put their degrees online, making it easy for those with busy schedules to study at their convenience.

 Online Business Programs in Washington